I am an artist, geographer, researcher, teacher, activist...

 Presentations and talks

-August 2016 Fractured Earth: encountering the contagions of landscapes and images.
-A performance-lecture, delivered as part of a session ‘Situated practice in the art-geography nexus’ at the Royal Geographical Society (RGS-IBG) annual conference, London.
+Fractured Earth: encountering the contagions of landscapes and images.
+A performance-lecture to be delivered as part of a session ‘Situated practice in the art-geography nexus’ at the Royal Geographical Society (RGS-IBG) annual conference, London, 2016.

-April 2016 Infectious images and geopolitical vulnerabilities within a session on ‘Affective and Emotional Spaces of Vulnerability’ at the American Association of Geographers annual meeting, San Francisco.
+Infectious images and geopolitical vulnerabilities within a session on ‘Affective and Emotional Spaces of Vulnerability’ at the American Association of Geographers annual meeting, San Francisco, 2016.

-2015 Performance lecture Something happened: uncomfortably attuning to geo-trauma through art practice, Spaces of Attunement conference, Cardiff University.
+Performance lecture Something happened: uncomfortably attuning to geo-trauma through art practice, Spaces of Attunement conference, Cardiff University, 2015.

-2015 Art as Political Act: something happened, Vibrant Matters conference, University of Dundee.
+Art as Political Act: something happened, Vibrant Matters conference, University of Dundee, 2015.

-2014 Art as Political Act: paying close attention to the barely seen, presentation in a session on ‘Geo-aesthetics’, Royal Geographical Society (RGS-IBG), London.
+Art as Political Act: paying close attention to the barely seen, presentation in a session on ‘Geo-aesthetics’, Royal Geographical Society (RGS-IBG), London, 2014.

-2014 Contingent foldings and ruptures: working beyond the frame of painting to unsettle representations of landscape Nordic Network of Digital Visuality symposium, Stockholm University, Sweden.
-Participation funded by NNDV.
+Contingent foldings and ruptures: working beyond the frame of painting to unsettle representations of landscape Nordic Network of Digital Visuality symposium, Stockholm University, Sweden.
+Participation funded by NNDV, 2014.

-2013 Coastline as disrupted edge: Unsettling the image of landscape, performative paper at the RGS-IBG international conference, London, with an earlier version delivered at the Emotional Geographies conference (2013), University of Groningen, NL.
+Coastline as disrupted edge: Unsettling the image of landscape, performative paper at the RGS-IBG international conference, London, with an earlier version delivered at the Emotional Geographies conference (2013), University of Groningen, NL, 2013.

 Research groups and networks

-2016 - Member of acting committee (web editor), Digital Geographies Working Group (RGS)
+2016 - Committee member (web editor), Digital Geographies Working Group (RGS-IBG)

-2016 - GeoHumanities network of artist-researchers, Royal Hollaway, London (new network just being established).
+2016 - GeoHumanities network of artist-researchers, Royal Hollaway, London.

 2012 - date, Geographies of Creativity and Knowledge, University of Exeter